ReadyMouse/BananaBetting/DEMO.md

 ## [Admin] Payouts

 Now that the event is settled, and the consensus reached it's time to payout the winners.
 In a real system, this would be automated.
 In this hackathon system, I have to push the buttons.
-The event is processed in a single, z_sendmany transcation.
+The event is processed in a single, z_sendmany transaction.

 (Yes, you can see some mock addresses for my fake validators.
 It's not a problem.)